-Notes to the Financial Statements (Continued) Year ended December 31, 2022
+STERLING INVESTMENTS LIMITED Notes to the Financial Statements (Continued)

-(v) Impairment (continued)
+- (a) Credit risk (continued) - (v) Impairment (continued)

 Incorporation of forward-looking information (continued)

 EAD represents the expected exposure in the event of a default.
 The Company derives the EAD from the current exposure to the counterparty and potential changes to the current amount allowed under the contract and arising from amortisation.
 The EAD of a financial asset is its gross carrying amount at the time of default.